 Written by Caroline

-At a quick glance at the wool section of the store, these woollen coatings would make great throws.
+At a quick glance at the wool section of the store, these woollen coatings would also make great throws.

-I am a quilter and binding is one of my favourite parts of quilt making!
+I'm a quilter and binding is one of my favourite parts of quilt making!
 If you haven’t done it before and are unsure where to start, I have put together a tutorial to help you with the corners and joining the ends.
 It’s a pretty easy process and not a long task.

 Things That You Need

 For my Throw I bought 1.5m to make an almost square.
 (The fabric width is 142cm) and 7m of Bias Binding.
 I also added a cute little 'So Comfy' label from Kylie and the Machine.
 It is from the Limited Edition Metallic Side Seam pack.

 Firstly you need to make sure the corners are square, if need be trim it slightly and trim the selvedge.